sardbaba/gestpay-for-woocommerce/readme.txt

 3. Read the [usage documentation on Gestpay](http://docs.gestpay.it/plugins/gestpay-for-woocommerce/ "Gestpay for WooCommerce - Usage Documentation").

 == Changelog ==

+= 20180809 =
+* Fix recurring payments with iFrame/Tokenization
+* Checks - Verified compatibility with Wordpress 4.9.8, WooCommerce 3.4.4 and WooCommerce Subscriptions 2.3.3

 = 20180606 =
 * Fix - The JS on configuration page must distinguish between Pro and On-Site/iFrame options.